 You got injured at work.
 Our Chiropractors Are Here to Help.

-First off, a work injury involves any injury that occurred as a result of your job.
+First off, a work injury or accident involves any injury that occurred as a result of your job.
 These cases usually result in workers’ compensation claims which we have worked with a great deal as a chiropractic clinic.
 Employers usually end up paying out an employee’s wage and covering medical benefits in case of an injury on the job, but it’s not always that easy.

 Workers’ Compensation Claims

 Your first course of action needs to include telling your employer that you’ve been hurt on the job.
 You will need to explain all the little details and nuances of what happened, where it happened, and so forth.
 The employer will then need to file a claim with their insurance with all of this information.
-Once they have a claim number, they will pass it on to you, and that is what you will give to your medical provider to pay your treatment.
+Once they have a claim number, they will pass it on to you, and that is what you will give to your medical provider to pay for your treatment.

 Until you see a doctor, try to avoid any physical activity.
 Unless otherwise directed by a doctor, this may simply cause more pain and damage to your body.
 Schedule your appointment today, and make sure you get treated before any symptoms worsen.